Karl May School: Motto

-The principal motto of the school was a motto of the founder of modern pedagogics, Yan Amos Komensky: First love, then teach.
+The school's principal motto was the founder of modern pedagogics, Yan Amos Komensky: First love, then teach.
 In accordance with this slogan, a collective of educators was formed, consisting only of people possessing high moral and professional qualities.
 The writer Lev Uspensky, a 1918 graduate of the school, remarked in his memoirs (paraphrased): At May there are not and could not be educator-obscurantists, teacher-Black Hundred members, or bureaucrats in uniform.
 The instructors at May, generation after generation, were selected on the basis of their scholarly and educational gifts.

 System

 The system of education and upbringing created by K.I.
 May stipulated mutual respect and trust in the teachers and students, constant cooperation with the family, and the aspiration of the educators to allow for and develop the individual abilities of each student and to teach them to think independently.
 All this, in combination with the high quality of education, allowed the school year after year to release highly moral, well-rounded youths, prepared for "work useful to society".
 Thanks to the special atmosphere springing from this educational institution (called the "May spirit"), the K. May School was the "state within a state, separated by an endless ocean from State conventionalism" (aptly expressed by 1890 graduate D.V.
 Filosofov).
 Its participants, in terms of both social position and national identification, were quite diverse, without discrimination: Swiss children, sons of the princes Garin, Galitzine, the counts Olsufev and Stenbok-Fermor, representatives of the entrepreneur families Vargunin, Durdin, Elisseeff, Tortonov, and scions of the liberal intelligentsia Benois, Bruni, Grimm, Dobuzhinsky, Roerich, Rimsky-Korsakov, Semenov-Tyan-Shanskii, among others.
 Moreover, in many cases this school educated several generations of one family.
 Among these, the Benois dynasty holds a unique record: 25 members of this clan studied "at May".